-85. Plaintiffs bring this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of themselves and the class (the "Class") defined as follows:
+103. Plaintiffs bring this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure on behalf of themselves and the class (the "Class") defined as follows:

-All participants in and beneficiaries of the Plans who began receiving a JSA or QPSA from February 1, 2014 to the date of judgment in this case that was calculated using: (1) the 1983 GAM/6%; (2) the 1983 GAM/7%; (3) the UP-84/7%; and (4) the UP-84/8%.
+All participants in and beneficiaries of the Plans who began receiving a JSA or QPSA after January 1, 2013 that was calculated using: (1) the 1983 GAM/6%; (2) the UP-84/7%; or (3) the UP-84/8%.
 Excluded from the Class are Defendants and any individuals who are subsequently to be determined to be fiduciaries of the Plans.

-86. The members of the Class are so numerous that joinder of all members is impractical.
+104. The members of the Class are so numerous that joinder of all members is impractical.
 Upon information and belief, the Class includes thousands of persons.
 According to the most recent Forms 5500, the Retirement Plan and the Pension Plan had 37,389 and 17,664 participants receiving payment at the end of 2018, respectively.

-87. Plaintiffs' claims are typical of the claims of the members of the Class because Plaintiffs' claims and the claims of all Class members arise out of the same policies and practices as alleged herein, and all members of the Class are similarly affected by Defendants' wrongful conduct.
-88. There are questions of law and fact common to the Class and these questions predominate over questions affecting only individual Class members.Common legal and factual questions include, but are not limited to:

-- A. Whether the Plans' formulae for calculating JSAs provide benefits that are actuarially equivalent to SLAs; - B. Whether the Plans' actuarial assumptions are reasonable; - C. Whether the Plans should be reformed to comply with ERISA; and - D. Whether Plaintiffs and Class members should receive additional benefits.

-89. Plaintiffs will fairly and adequately represent the Class and have retained counsel experienced and competent in the prosecution of ERISA class actions.
+- 105. Plaintiffs' claims are typical of the claims of the members of the Class because Plaintiffs' claims and the claims of all Class members arise out of the same policies and practices as alleged herein, and all members of the Class are similarly affected by Defendants' wrongful conduct. - 106.
+There are questions of law and fact common to the Class and these questions predominate over questions affecting only individual Class members.
+Common legal and factual questions include, but are not limited to: - A. Whether the Plans' formulae for calculating JSAs provide benefits that are actuarially equivalent to SLAs; - B. Whether the Plans' actuarial assumptions are reasonable; - C. Whether the Plans should be reformed to comply with ERISA; and - D. Whether Plaintiffs and Class members should receive additional benefits. - 107.
+Plaintiffs will fairly and adequately represent the Class and have retained counsel experienced and competent in the prosecution of ERISA class actions.
 Plaintiffs have no interests antagonistic to those of other members of the Class.
-Plaintiffs are committed to the vigorous prosecution of this action and anticipate no difficulty in the management of this litigation as a class action.

-90. This action may be properly certified under either subsection of Rule 23(b)(1).
+Plaintiffs are committed to the vigorous prosecution of this action and anticipate no difficulty in the management of this litigation as a class action. - 108.
+This action may be properly certified under either subsection of Rule 23(b)(1).
 Class action status is warranted under Rule 23(b)(1)(A) because prosecution of separate actions by the members of the Class would create a risk of establishing incompatible standards of conduct for Defendants.
-Class action status is warranted under Rule 23(b)(1)(B) because prosecution of separate actions by the members of the Class would create a risk of adjudications with respect to individual members of the Class that, as a practical matter, would be dispositive of the interests of other members not parties to this action, or that would substantially impair or impede their ability to protect their interests.
+Class action status also is warranted under Rule 23(b)(1)(B) because prosecution of separate actions by the members of the Class would create a risk of adjudications with respect to individual members of the Class that, as a practical matter, would be dispositive of the interests of other members not parties to this action, or that would substantially impair or impede their ability to protect their interests.

-91. In the alternative, certification under Rule 23(b)(2) is warranted because Defendants have acted or refused to act on grounds generally applicable to the Class, thereby making appropriate final injunctive, declaratory, or other appropriate equitable relief with respect to the Class as a whole.
+109. In the alternative, certification under Rule 23(b)(2) is warranted because Defendants have acted or refused to act on grounds generally applicable to the Class, thereby making appropriate final injunctive, declaratory, or other appropriate equitable relief with respect to the Class as a whole.

-92. In the alternative, certification under Rule 23(b)(3) is warranted because the questions of law or fact common to the members of the Class predominate over any questions affecting only individual members, and a class action is superior to other available methods for the fair and efficient adjudication of the controversy.
+110. If the Class is not certified under Rule 23(b)(1) or (b)(2), then certification under Rule 23(b)(3) is appropriate because the questions of law or fact common to the members of the Class predominate over any questions affecting only individual members, and a class action is superior to other available methods for the fair and efficient adjudication of the controversy.